rpeszek/my-blogs/posts/2021-12-12-ts-types-part1.md

 const body4 = await officePromise (curry3(item.body.getAsync)(Office.CoercionType.Html)(crazyConfig))
 ```

-Besides this being completely wrong,
-I do not understand what causes the widening of `body4` type to `unknown`.
-There is enough information in the overloaded `item.body.getAsync` method for the type checker to infer the `string`.
-My guesswork is too hypothetical to discuss it here.
 Accepting invalid `unknown` appears to be a common pattern
 to how TS sometimes works.
-We will come back to it later in this post and we will discuss the `unknown` problem more
-in future notes.
+We will come back to this example later in this post and we will discuss the `unknown` problem more in future notes.
 _side_note_end

 Was this enough gore for you?
 You say it was not?
 I say you did not see the content of that email!